ksemaj/Peony/README.md

 ## Overview

 Peony transforms the journaling experience by gamifying personal growth.
-Each journal entry is a "seed" that grows over time, blooming into a flower after 90 days.
-Daily watering creates a habit loop that encourages consistent reflection.
+Each journal entry is a "seed" that grows over time, blooming into a flower after 45 days.
+Daily watering creates a habit loop that encourages consistent reflection and speeds up growth.

 ## Features

 ### Core Functionality
 - 🌱 **Plant Seeds** - Create journal entries with text and optional images
 - 💧 **Daily Watering** - Water your seeds to speed up growth (+1% per day)
-- 🌸 **Watch Them Bloom** - Seeds progress through 5 growth stages
+- 🌸 **Watch Them Bloom** - Seeds progress through 5 growth stages over 45 days
-- 📊 **Track Progress** - Monitor growth percentage and milestones
+- 📊 **Track Progress** - Monitor growth percentage for each seed
-- 🔔 **Smart Notifications** - Growth milestones, watering reminders, and weekly check-ins
-- 📤 **Export Your Journey** - Export to JSON or PDF formats
-- ⚙️ **Customizable** - Adjust growth duration from 30-365 days
+- ✏️ **Edit & Delete** - Modify or remove seeds at any time
+- 🎨 **Beautiful Garden** - Custom-drawn plants, trees, and decorative flora

 ### Growth Stages
 1. **Seed** (0-24%) - 🌱 Just planted